-We have adopted a Code of Conduct that applies to all of our directors, employees and officers, including our principal executive officer, our principal financial officer, our controller and persons performing similar functions.
+We have adopted a Code of Conduct that applies to all of our directors, officers and employees, including our principal executive officer, our principal financial officer, our controller and persons performing similar functions.
 Our Code of Conduct is available on our web site at www.orionlighting.com.
-Any material amendments or waivers relating to the Code of Conduct will be disclosed on our web site referenced in this paragraph within four business days following the date of such amendment or waiver.
+Any material amendments or waivers relating to the Code of Conduct will be disclosed on our web site within four business days following the date of such amendment or waiver.